 Moving further North, we will go to the Ancient city of Dan where an ancient tribe lived in the late Neolithic Era.
 The historical complex of this ancient city tells us a dramatic history of Jewish people graphically.
 We will see many occult buildings that show the changes in religious beliefs among locals, we will also look at the buildings built by Romans and the correlations between them and other religious sites from biblical times.
 Tel Dan is also a nature reserve, with water springs filling up the Jordan River.

-Emerging deeper in history and getting higher in mountains I will take you on this exciting Jewish heritage tour in Israel to the Sea of Galilee – the biggest water source that feeds entire Israel, you will be fascinated with the majestic simplicity of a place that has such big importance in the everyday and religious life of Jewish people.
-The Golan Height also carries a varied geopolitical status since it's the territory that both Syrians and Israelis consider their own, it's a great place to have a debate and listen to the opinions of local elders on such topic, if the time will be on our side I will take you to the actual place where this Syrian Israeli conflict was battled –the "Valley of Tears".
+Emerging deeper in history and getting higher in the mountains I will take you on this exciting Jewish heritage tour in Israel to the Sea of Galilee – the biggest water source that feeds the entire Israel, You will be fascinated with the majestic simplicity of a place that has such big importance in the everyday and religious life of Jewish people.
+The Golan Height also carries a varied geopolitical status since it's the territory that both Syrians and Israelis consider their own, it's a great place to have a debate and listen to the opinions of local elders on such topics if the time is on our side I will take you to the actual place where this Syrian Israeli conflict was battled –the "Valley of Tears".

-While staying at the original kibbutz territory it is good to understand the reasons behind some of their most unorthodox decisions such as their change from a peaceful agrarian community to high importance activists that fight for their beliefs.
-I will tell you about their compromise with the technical evolution by creating their own film studio called – Kibbutz-El-Rom, and so much more waiting for you to learn from Day 6th activities.
+While staying at the original kibbutz territory it is good to understand the reasons behind some of their most unorthodox decisions such as their change from a peaceful agrarian community to high-importance activists who fight for their beliefs.
+I will tell you about their compromise with the technical evolution by creating their film studio called – Kibbutz-El-Rom, and so much more waiting for you to learn from Day 6th activities.

-Finally, with warm food in our bellies we saying goodbye to a firm piece of land and taking a two hour Off-road Tour to see another wing of the kibbutz community, we will go and see agricultural traditions that didn't alter under the pressure of times and maybe even learn a thing or two about handcrafting from local masters, a drive along the border with Syria near Israeli tanks and UN bases and a conversation about politics plus a visit in an abanded Syrian facility in witch the famous Israeli spy Eli Cohen visited before he left to Syria to spy for Israel.
+Finally, with warm food in our bellies, we said goodbye to a firm piece of land and took a two-hour Off-road Tour to see another wing of the kibbutz community, We went and saw agricultural traditions that didn't alter under the pressure of times and maybe even learn a thing or two about handcrafting from local masters, a drive along the border with Syria near Israeli tanks and UN bases and a conversation about politics plus a visit in an abanded Syrian facility in which the famous Israeli spy Eli Cohen visited before he left to Syria to spy for Israel.

-We will finish the private guided tour by looking at the demilitarized zone from Mount Bental – a great observation point where I will show you the Syrian border with abanded Syrian cities since the six-day war and the Yom Kippur War while learning about the most important battles of Israel on the Golan Heights, at the end of this amazing day we will witness the beautiful sunset and spend some time stargazing and drinking Arabic style coffee from the local café nearby.
+We will finish the private guided Jewish Heritage tour by looking at the demilitarized zone from Mount Bental – an excellent observation point where I will show you the Syrian border with abanded Syrian cities since the six-day war and the Yom Kippur War while learning about the most important battles of Israel on the Golan Heights, at the end of this amazing day we will witness the beautiful sunset and spend some time stargazing and drinking Arabic style coffee from the local café nearby.

 DAY 7- UNESCO SITES, ACRE, AND THE PORT OF CAESAREA

 Let me take you to the place where every building and stone in the wall has the status of a UNESCO World Heritage.
 It’s the Old City of Acre, a place shaped by history itself.
-Muslims were erecting Mosques such as the El-Jazzar mosque emerging from the seafoam, while Crusaders from Middle Ages built underground tunnels and amazing castles while fighting against their enemies, the British at the same time were collecting artifacts from ancient times now available at the display in a tunnel that nowadays used at the Ethnographic museum and Underground Prisoners Museum.
+Muslims were erecting Mosques such as the El-Jazzar mosque emerging from the seafoam, while Crusaders from the Middle Ages built underground tunnels and amazing castles while fighting against their enemies, British at the same time collecting artifacts from ancient times now available displayed in a tunnel that nowadays used at the Ethnographic museum and Underground Prisoners Museum.

-If you were fascinated by the architecture in the movie Casablanca you will love Caesarea – a port city constructed by the greatest builder of the Holy Land the famous king Herods, this city will amaze you and take you back in time to the Roman times! we will resurrect the finest songs from the roman amphitheater and discuss the cruelest gladiator fights from the hippodrome Aka the arena of Caesarea while walking the port I will explain the amazing techniques about how the port of Caesarea was built as a deep water harbor.
+If you were fascinated by the architecture in the movie Casablanca you will love Caesarea– a port city constructed by the greatest builder of the Holy Land the famous king Herods, This city will amaze you and take you back in time to Roman times! we will resurrect the finest songs from the Roman amphitheater and discuss the cruelest gladiator fights from the hippodrome Aka the arena of Caesarea While walking the port I will explain the amazing techniques of how the port of Caesarea was built as a deep water harbor.